Business & Integration IT Consultant

 Guided by requirements | Requirements-based guidance and review during testing |

-Identification of test cases well in advance | Determination of test cases during testing |
+Identification of test cases well in advance | Identification of test cases during testing |

-Confirmation of testing with requirements | Exploring a system or application |
+Confirmation of testing with requirements | System or application exploration |

-Emphasises forecasting and decision making | Emphasises adaptability and learning |
+Emphasizes forecasting and decision making | Emphasizes adaptability and learning |

-Includes confirmed testing | Includes examination of application |
+Includes confirmed testing | Includes exploration |

-It’s about control tests | It’s about an improvement in test design |
+It’s about control tests | It is about improving the design of tests |

-Like when you give a speech – you read from a draft | It’s as spontaneous as a conversation. |
+Like when you give a speech – you read from a draft | It’s spontaneous like a conversation. |

 You are guided by a script | Your mind guides you |